 What doesn’t make sense to me is why we have to pay so much money for something that really isn’t that expensive… It’s public transit… Not a bunch of BMW’s.
 What are these cities wasting all this cash on?
 In Edmonton, the service is efficient but it needs a lot of work.
 It’s probably the worst Canadian transit system, at least in my opinion.
 The buses are beyond packed during rush hour and the trains in the morning are like you are in Tokyo or something.

-I think that if a poor country (compared to the West) like India can provide cheap alternatives to driving a car, then so can the wealthiest countries in the world too.
+If a poor country (compared to the West) like India can provide cheap alternatives to driving a car, then so can the wealthiest countries in the world too.

 Our price for transit is already a little bit cost-prohibitive.
 To raise it even more without any change in service is really concerning for me.